COPS-IITBHU/Entangling-Latent-Space-of-Deep-Learning/README.md

 **Conference Challenges:** One thing that not many people seem to know is that A* ML conferences such as **CVPR, and NeurIPS** conduct challenges that allow you to do research in a given framework and potentially lead to a paper.
 Again, they are very competitive and hard, but with the right guidance and hard work, you can do good and learn a lot about ML research.

+Use this website to keep track of various ML competitions : [https://mlcontests.com/](ML Contests)

 PS: A person in **IIT BHU** secured **World Rank 2** in a **NeurIPS RL Challenge.**

 ### **Computes**